Guitar Lesson, Playing Jazz Standards

 - The Em chord could be played as Em7, but the chord shown is better.

 - The G7 can be played with just the 3-note voicing, but the open strings make it more of a 13th chord.
-The preceding Dm7 chord could also be played with this voicing, like the Fm7 we were just playing.
+The preceding Dm7 chord could also be played with this voicing, but across one string, like the Fm7 we were just playing.

 - The last chords are root 5 chords - maj7 shapes with a barre that shift up and down the neck.